 Brookhaven conducts scientific research using photons—particles of light—to probe the structure and makeup of materials.
-The National Synchrotron Light Source (NSLS) uses electrons accelerated along a high-tech ring at nearly the speed of light to create beams of light in the x-ray, ultraviolet, and infrared wavelengths, resulting in a kind of giant microscope.
+The National Synchrotron Light Source II (NSLS-II) uses electrons accelerated along a high-tech ring at nearly the speed of light to create beams of light in the x-ray, ultraviolet, and infrared wavelengths, resulting in a kind of giant microscope.

 Major advances in energy technologies — such as using hydrogen as an energy source, the implementation of solar energy, or the development of the next generation of nuclear power systems — require scientific breakthroughs in developing new materials with advanced properties.
-NSLS is a non-destructive tool that gives researchers the ability to “watch” the system dynamics of a wide range of materials with nanoscale resolution — on the order of just billionths of a meter.
+NSLS-II is a non-destructive tool that gives researchers the ability to “watch” the system dynamics of a wide range of materials with nanoscale resolution — on the order of just billionths of a meter.

 Brookhaven scientists discuss some of the first beamlines to host users at NSLS-II: Eric Dooryhee at the X-ray Powder Diffraction (XPD) beamline, Stuart Wilkins at the Coherent Soft X-ray (CSX) beamline, Lisa Miller at the Submicron Resolution X-ray Spectroscopy (SRX) beamline, and Yong Chu at the Hard X-ray Nanoprobe (HXN) beamline.